History of Detroit Pistons in Timeline

 On June 18, 2020, the Detroit Pistons hired Troy Weaver as the new general manager.

-On July 31, 2020, the NBA restarted the season with 22 teams returning to play in the NBA bubble after the NBA Board of Governors approved the plan on June 4, 2020.
+July 31, 2020, marks the date when the NBA season would restart with 22 teams returning to play in the NBA bubble.

 After the last game of the season on April 9, 2023, Dwane Casey stepped down as head coach of the Detroit Pistons to join the front office.